 Digital certifications are growing in popularity because they are easy to use and share.
-One example are the ones accessible through online platforms and can easily showcase skills to a broader audience (MICROBOL, 2020).
-Higher education institutions frequently offer microcredentials as part of their continuing education programmes and a certification can be awarded upon completion.
+One example are digital badges, which are usually accessible through online platforms and can easily showcase skills to a broader audience (MICROBOL, 2020).
+For example, higher education institutions frequently offer micro-credentials as part of their continuing education programmes and a certification can be awarded upon completion.
 Students often receive digital badges or digital certificates for completing extracurricular units that focus on specialised competencies or skill sets.
-An example is described in Text box 4.
+An example is described in Text box 3.

-Text box 4.
+Text box 3.
 Northeastern University digital badges